The Pool of Bethesda: Where Jesus Healed the Ill

 The The Pool of Bethesda’s rediscovery in the 19th century led to its recognition as a significant archaeological site.
 Restoration works, particularly on the Church of Saint Anne, started under the French administration.
 Meanwhile, archaeologists unearthed remnants of the Byzantine church and the Roman temple, offering valuable insights into the site’s multi-layered past.

-Pools Of Bethesda 3
+Pools of Bethesda 3

-Pools Of Bethesda 1
+Pools of Bethesda 1

-Pools Of Bethesda 2
+Pools of Bethesda 2

 Sources and Additional Reading